Skip to content

 Answer: About 60%.

-Why it stumps people: Sixty percent genetic overlap with a banana sounds like a prank answer.
-It reflects how ancient the machinery of life really is.
-Cell division, energy production, protein synthesis: these processes evolved billions of years ago and barely changed since.
+The “that can’t be right” reflex: Sixty percent overlap with a banana reads like a prank answer.
+It’s real, and it shows how ancient the machinery of life is.
+Cell division, energy production, protein synthesis.
+These processes evolved billions of years ago and barely budged since.
 You and a banana run the same core operating system.

 16. What is CRISPR?
 (Hard)